Skip to content

 Día de Muertos at Milagro Theater

-Each year, Milagro Theater in Southeast Portland hosts Dia de Los Muertos commemorations and festivities the last week of October through the first week of November.
-Patrons can enjoy a district-wide ofrenda bike tour, an altar-making workshop for kids, and traditional Aztec dance and altar blessings.
+Each year, Milagro Theater in Southeast Portland hosts Día de los Muertos commemorations and festivities from the last week of October through the first week of November.
+Patrons can visit ofrendas (altars) that hold offerings to honor departed loved ones.

 Central Eastside Muertos Celebration

-Born from a community partnership between groups like Milagro Theater and Ideal PDX, a collective of Latine Portland-based artists, the Central Eastside Muertos Celebration will feature a bike tour of various locally designed altars.
+Born from a community partnership between groups like Milagro Theater and Ideal PDX, a collective of Latine Portland-based artists, the Central Eastside Muertos Celebration will feature various locally designed altars.

 Cultural Communities, Events, Fall, Latine Community